rbock/sqlpp11/README.md

   * STL Container: https://github.com/rbock/sqlpp11-connector-stl

 __Date Library:__
 sqlpp11 requires [Howard Hinnant's date library](https://github.com/HowardHinnant/date) for `date` and `date_time` data types.
-Sqlpp11 uses FetchContent to pull the library automatically in the project.
+By default, sqlpp11 uses FetchContent to pull the library automatically in the project.
+If you want to use an already installed version of the library with `find_package`, set `USE_SYSTEM_DATE` option to `ON`.

 Build and Install
 -----------------